aws-samples/sample-tool-for-importing-existing-AWS-SCPs-and-RCPs/README.md

-**Existing AWS SCPs and RCPs import tool**
+## Existing AWS SCPs and RCPs import tool

 A sample command line tool to import existing SCPs and RCPs into AWS CloudFormation templates using CloudFormation infrastructure as code generator (IaC generator).
 This allows you to to automate the management of your SCPs and RCPs at scale.
 The following figure provides the end-to-end flow:

 ![solutions_overview](solutions_overview.png "Solutions overview")

-**Considerations before implementing the solution**
+## Considerations before implementing the solution

 1. If you have enabled the [AWS Organizations policy management delegation](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_delegate_policies.html), you should run this solution from the delegated administrator account.
+Otherwise, you can run the solution using the management account.
     **Note:** [Delegating management of organizations policies](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_delegate_policies.html) to a delegated administrator member account is recommended best practice.

-2. Control Tower SCPs and RCPs will not be imported to the CloudFormation templates as they should be managed using Control Tower.
+2. AWS Control Tower SCPs and RCPs (with or without targets) won’t be imported to the CloudFormation templates because they should be managed using AWS Control Tower.
 [Changes made to Control Tower resources](https://docs.aws.amazon.com/controltower/latest/userguide/walkthrough-delete.html) outside of Control Tower can cause drift and affect AWS Control Tower functionality in unpredictable ways.

-3. [FullAWSAccess](https://console.aws.amazon.com/organizations/?#/policies/p-FullAWSAccess) SCP and [RCPFullAWSAccess](https://677276094262-lagb2dh4.us-east-1.console.aws.amazon.com/organizations/v2/home/policies/resource-control-policy/p-RCPFullAWSAccess) RCP are [AWS managed policies](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_reference_available-policies.html) will not be imported to the CloudFormation as CloudFormation stacks do not allow importing of AWS managed resources.
+3. [FullAWSAccess](https://console.aws.amazon.com/organizations/?#/policies/p-FullAWSAccess) SCP and [RCPFullAWSAccess](https://677276094262-lagb2dh4.us-east-1.console.aws.amazon.com/organizations/v2/home/policies/resource-control-policy/p-RCPFullAWSAccess) RCP are [AWS managed policies](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_reference_available-policies.html) that won’t be imported to CloudFormation because CloudFormation stacks do not allow importing AWS managed resources.

 4. You might see multiple CloudFormation templates created if you exceed the [CloudFormation template size quotas](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/cloudformation-limits.html).
-To ensure smooth creation, the tool is designed to automatically split the content into multiple templates if necessary, allowing you to stay within the quotas while still accommodating all the imported content.
+To help ensure smooth creation, the tool is designed to automatically split the content into multiple templates if necessary, allowing you to stay within the quotas while still accommodating all the imported content.

 5. Note that the generated templates have following attributes set by default.
     * [Deletion policy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-deletionpolicy.html?icmpid=docs_cfn_console): Set to ‘Retain’.
 This enables persisting the policies even when its related stack is deleted.
     * [Update Replace policy](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-attribute-updatereplacepolicy.html?icmpid=docs_cfn_console): Set to ‘Delete’.
 This enables delete of the physical id associated with the policy when the policy is updated.

-**Solution deployment**
+## Solution deployment

 1. Clone the solution repository